gabbersepp/dev.to-posts/blog-posts/private-page/eleventy-design/eleventy-design.md

 canonical_url:
 ---

-In the last articles I showed you how you can fetch tweets, their images and display them within your `eleventy` page.
+In the last articles I showed you how you can fetch tweets and their images and display them within your `eleventy` page.
 Also I modified my build process to upload the files through a HTTP upload endpoint.

-In this article you learn some `eleventy` basics that we will need in order to create a generic design.
+In this article I show you how my design might look like and you learn some `eleventy` basics that we will need in order to create this design.

 # My design draft
-Of course I am a bad designer.
-So I have problems choosing the right colors and combining the right ones to make it look great.
+I am a bad designer which means I have problems choosing the right colors to make it look great.
 But I know how my page should look like.
 At least I have some sort of idea that I want to try out.

 ## The start screen
 It should show a picture of me and some text describing me and the content that can be found at this page.
 Somehow it should look like this: